DSL Automated Functional Testing

 Repeatable and reproducible

-Promptlink products have lead the industry, testing hundreds of millions of CPE devices over the years.
+Promptlink products have led the industry, performing DSL testing on hundreds of millions of CPE devices over the years.
 No special training is required to administer tests using the CPE ATLAS, and reading the results is simple, reducing the overall cost of ownership and enhancing efficiency.
 Our test scripts have proven to be reliable in deploying working devices to customer homes.

-Conduct a wide variety of tests without sacrificing throughput
+Conduct a wide variety of quality DSL tests without sacrificing throughput

 The CPE ATLAS allows for a wide variety of different DSL automated functional testing to be performed, while still offering fast results.
 Additionally, it even can be used to upgrade device firmware, further simplifying device testing and administration.

-Request A Demo Today & Get Started With Promptlink
+Request A DSL Testing Demo Today & Get Started With Promptlink

-Telecom companies, testers, and other companies involved in the operation of DSL networks can enjoy a wide variety of benefits when using the CPE ATLAS test platform.
-To learn more about the CPE ATLAS and other Promptlink products, reach out to our team today to request a demo and more information.
+Telecom companies, testers, and other companies involved in the operation and support of DSL networks can enjoy a wide variety of benefits when using the CPE ATLAS test platform.
+To learn more about the CPE ATLAS and other DSL modem and wireless router testing tools from Promptlink, reach out to our team today to request a demo and more information.